SteffenKn/WS2801-PI-web-server/README.md

 This is a ready-to-use webserver for the [WS2801-Pi package](https://www.npmjs.com/package/ws2801-pi).

-You may also want to have a look at [WS2801](https://github.com/SteffenKn/WS2801) which includes this package, the [Alexa handler](https://www.npmjs.com/package/ws2801-alexa) and the [LedController](https://www.npmjs.com/package/ws2801-pi).
+You may also want to have a look at [WS2801](https://github.com/SteffenKn/WS2801) which includes the [Webserver](https://www.npmjs.com/package/ws2801-webserver) (this package), the [Alexa handler](https://www.npmjs.com/package/ws2801-alexa) and the [LedController](https://www.npmjs.com/package/ws2801-pi).

 ## Wiring